Manfredi Mineo: Death

-On November 5, 1930, Mineo and his lieutenant Steve Ferrigno were murdered in the courtyard of an apartment building on Pelham Parkway in the Bronx.
+On November 5, 1930, Mineo and his lieutenant Stefano Ferrigno were murdered in the courtyard of an apartment building on Pelham Parkway in the Bronx.
 Earlier in the week, several Maranzano gunmen had rented a first floor apartment in the building.
 Their actual target was Masseria, who had been observed entering the building earlier in the week.
 However, when the gunmen saw Mineo and Ferrigno in the garden, they seized the opportunity and shot both of them from the apartment window.

 After Mineo's death, Francesco "Frank" Scalice became crime family boss.
 He immediately switched allegiance from Masseria to Maranzano, who was emerging as the winner in the gang war.
 It has been theorized that Scalise had arranged a secret deal with Maranzano to kill Mineo and become the organization boss, but Maranzano forces were able to eliminate Mineo without Scalise's help.
 On April 15, 1931, Joe Masseria was shot and killed in a Coney Island restaurant and the Castellammarese War was over.

 No person was ever charged in the Mineo murder.
 In 1963, government witness Joseph Valachi claimed that Girolamo Santuccio was one of the gunmen.